Frequently Asked Questions

-You can also call Backline, a peer hotline for people to call during a pregnancy, before and after abortion, and to talk about parenting, adoption, pregnancy loss, and infertility: 1-888-493-0092
+You can also call All-Options (formerly Backline), a peer hotline for people to call during a pregnancy, before and after abortion, and to talk about parenting, adoption, pregnancy loss, and infertility: 1-888-493-0092

 I've had an abortion and I feel alone.
 I really need to connect with someone who's actually had an abortion and knows something about what this feels like.
 How do I meet people who share my experience?

-- Sign up for Revolution After Abortion: The Seminar, a four-day event for people who have experienced abortion!
+- Sign up for my email list to stay posted about Revolution After Abortion: The Seminar, a four-day event for people who have experienced abortion!

 - Talk about it.
 Do not be discouraged if you receive negative feedback.
 It can be tempting to take it personally, but don't.
 Do not intentionally tell someone who has already given you context clues that they cannot hear you with compassion.
 Just keep sharing with love and generosity.
 Be on a mission to make sure no woman who has had an abortion ever feels alone again.
 Haters will have no effect on you.

 My friend had an abortion and isn't doing well.
 Can I tell them to contact you and will you help them?

 You are a very good friend.
 Please send them my love.
 Here are some options: